Eyesore123/blog-app/README.md

 ## Issues and improvements

 - Markdown editor needs work.
+- Cookie popup is missing - I plan to add it and use a similar layout in my portfolio site
 - Flash messages are not working properly so I made a workaround for pop-ups.
-Pop-ups work fine but they are not really flash messages.
 - Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.
 - Image management needs some more work.